protofire/solhint/docs/rules/naming/imports-order.md

 ![Default Severity Badge warn](https://img.shields.io/badge/Default%20Severity-warn-yellow)

 ## Description
-Order the imports of the contract to follow a certain hierarchy
+Order the imports of the contract to follow a certain hierarchy (read "Notes section")

 ## Options
 This rule accepts a string option of rule severity.
 Must be one of "error", "warn", "off".
 Default to warn.